 I have not told you about the New Year's Eve.
 It was a nice evening.
 We were like everyone in the main beach in Alleppey, where there were thousands of people.
 There was a kind of party with people singing and dancing on a stage set up on the beach and a few food stalls.
 As midnight arrived, they shot some small fireworks.

-The treatment was repeated for the next 4 days, but in between we take the opportunity to go to the sea.
-The Kovalam beach is very pretty, well maintained, where we can finally swim, but we did not venture far because of the currents.
-The water is warm and clean and all along the promenade is full of shops and restaurants to eat vegetarian food or fresh fish, that first take the orders from customers and then start cooking.
+The treatment was repeated for the next 4 days, but in between, we take the opportunity to go to the sea.
+The Kovalam beach is very pretty, well maintained, where we can finally swim, but we did not venture far because of the current.
+The water is warm and clean.
+The promenade is full of shops and restaurants to eat vegetarian food or fresh fish, that first take the orders from customers and then start cooking.

 The days spent in Kovalam fly away fast.
-We stayed in a cute Homestay, run by a very nice and friendly guy.
-The rooms were very clean and cozy and the best thing was that there was a well-kept garden and only after a few steps, we could get to the beach.
-The interiors of Kovalam is a maze of narrow streets that weave between houses and shops, including several tailoring shops where tailors repackage any item of clothing you want at the speed of light and at prices really cheap.
+We stayed in a cute homestay, run by a very nice and friendly guy.
+The rooms were very clean and cozy.
+The best thing was that there was a well-kept garden and only after a few steps, we could get to the beach.
+The interiors of Kovalam is a maze of narrow streets that weave between houses and shops.
+It includes several tailoring shops, where tailors re-package any item of clothing you want at the speed of light and at really cheap prices.

-It's time for us to leave as our plane leaves next day morning to home after crossing a world of people and an endless line for check-in we get on the plane.
+It's time for us to leave as our plane leaves next day morning to home.
+After crossing a world of people and an endless line for check-in, we get on the plane with sweet memories.

 Kerala Travel Tips

 Thrissur is possibly best known for its annual elephant festival called the Thrissur Pooram.
 As one of the biggest festivals in Kerala, it is often called the Pooram of all Poorams or the meetings of all meetings.
 Devotees and spectators from all parts of the state make a beeline to the Thrissur Pooram festival to enjoy the colorful celebration and decorated elephants.